mammasmias/ARTn-Plugin/README.md

 ### Installation/Compilation

+For the moment the pARTn library has to be compiled with **gfortran** only.

 ARTn, in LAMMPS, is defined as a FIX, `fix_artn.h` and `fix_artn.cpp`.
 So  you copy and paste these two files in the `LAMMPS/src/`.

 In the Makefile, i.e. `LAMMPS/src/MAKE/Makefile.serial`, you need to had the library PATH.
 For pARTn it needs the openblas library with pthread library and the gfortran library for the C++/fortran interface.
 Of course the ARTn library built at the ARTn compilation and take place in the `src/` folder.